fb-pixel

-Home Equity Line of Credit (HELOC) is a revolving line of credit secured by your clients’ home.
-In Canada, your clients can access up to 65% of the value of their home through a home equity line of credit.
+The Home Equity Line of Credit (HELOC) is a revolving line of credit secured by your clients’ home.

 There are many reasons why your clients may want to consider HELOC and why you may want to have an easy illustration of HELOC in your financial planning software.